 However, its own manufacturing impacts account for only a small part of the total environmental footprint of Unilever’s products in the total value chain – just 4% of its greenhouse gas (GHG) footprint for example.
 The majority of Unilever’s product footprint is in the sourcing of raw materials (25% of its GHG footprint) and in the way consumers cook, clean and wash with the products (68% of its GHG footprint).
 One of our biggest challenges remains how we encourage our consumers to use our products more sustainably at home.

 Although there is considerable progress, Unilever also faces challengeswhich it cannot solve alone.
 To reach its goals and achieve large scale change, Unilever believes even more collaboration is needed between companies, governments, NGOs and consumers.
 Among the areas where the company would welcome more cross-sector collaboration are: reducing and eliminating deforestation associated with soy, palm oil, beef, pulp and paper by 2020; integrating hygiene behaviour change into national health policies and education curricula; linking more smallholder farmers into food supply chains; and building infrastructure to promote waste recycling and recovery.

 Nitin Paranjpe, CEO, HUL said, “Last year, we brought to market, innovations like Magic water saver and Comfort 1 Rinse to help cut water usage by our consumers while using our products, where a large part of our footprint lies.
 Many more such solutions are needed to drive change.
-We need to work with more partners and help bring the fruits of sustainable growth to society.
-And above all else, we have to enlist the support of people to influence behaviour change at the consumer-end because only then can we make an impact across the value chain.
+We need to work with partners and help bring the fruits of sustainable growth to society.
+We will need to enlist the support of people to influence behaviour change at the consumer-end because only then can we make an impact across the value chain.
 This remains a big challenge.”